-Photo No. 7Looking northeast at the west slope of Cell 3.
+Photo No. 7Looking south at the west slope of active Cell 3.

-Photo No. 8 Looking north at active working area on top deck of Landfill near Cell 4.
+Photo No. 8

+Looking northeast at the west side of the

+Landfill.

-Photo No. 9Looking west at active working area in Cell 3 and Cell 4.
+Photo No. 9Looking north at the leachate collection sump and riser headwall for Active Cell 4.